 Air conditioners, swamp coolers, and other active cooling

 You may be asking why no one has ever installed an air conditioner in their van.
 The truth is, people have.
-It is possible to install an air conditioner, but it is not practical.
+It is possible to install an air conditioner, but it is not practical unless you have a generator or shore power.
 An air conditioner takes an enormous amount of power to run.
-With shore power or a generator, it will not be much of a problem to install an air conditioner.

 With solar power, you can run an air conditioner but it would need so many solar panels and batteries that it is not practical for most people.
 This van dweller was able to do it with 1000W of panels, 2000W inverter and 780 ah of battery.
 These things get pretty pricey and bulky, but for those building a sprinter it isn’t out of the picture.

 Swamp coolers work by evaporating water with a fan that creates a cool airflow.
 Because of the evaporation process they do not work in humid environments.
-Additionally, they require a lot of power (to run the fan) and a lot of water (to evaporate).
+Additionally, they require a decent amount of power to run the fan and a water source.
 DIY swamp coolers that you see online do not work adequately in small spaces because of how quickly the air gets saturated with moisture and the lack of effective evaporation surface they are usually built with.
 For these reasons, it is easier to employ the other cooling techniques found in this article.